ColoredCow/portal/docs/installation.md

 	**Note:** Check the version of laravel-mix in package-lock.json it should be 5.0.9
     ```sh
      npm install
      npm run dev
     ```
-    **Note:** if laravel-mix version in package-lock.json changes to version 6 then npm run dev will throw error,so it should be at version 5 only.
+    **Note:** if laravel-mix version in package-lock.json changes to version 6 then npm run dev will throw error, so it should be at version 5 only.

    If you are still getting the error then delete the `package-lock.json` file and make sure your node and npm version are as below and repeat step 4 again.
     ```sh